 The first donation of materials to the Music Archive, which is housed in the York College Library, was by trumpeter and composer Wilbur "Buck" Clayton, who donated the scores to five of his compositions, as well as a trumpet case and various mutes.

 Other collaborations between BAHF and York College include numerous commemorations for Duke Ellington Month, with lectures and concerts.
 Ellington vocalist Joya Sherrill performed at the 1991 commemoration.
 In 2007, York College and BAHF paid tribute to the wives of jazz musicians, honoring Catherine Basie, DeLores Bell, Mary Benton, Patricia Clayton, Evelyn Ellington, Mona Hinton, Gloria Johnson, Barbara Perkins, Jean Prysock, Ruth Sears, Hope Townsend, Catherine Williams, Estella Williams, and Eva Taylor Williams.

-Inquiries regarding the Music History Archive should be addressed to Dr. Jonathan Quash, Department of Performing & Fine Arts (718-262-5365).
+Inquiries regarding the Music History Archive should be addressed to Prof. Mark Adams, Department of Performing & Fine Arts (718-262-2411).